St. Louis Marijuana Defense Attorneys

 Discuss Your Case with Our Experienced Team

-If you or your loved one is facing any type of marijuana allegation, please do not allow yourself to believe that new changes to the law will automatically alleviate the penalties you face.
+If you or your loved one is facing any type of marijuana charges, please do not allow yourself to believe that new changes to the law will automatically alleviate the penalties you face.
 Although reassuring, these laws have yet to be fully applied and studied, and there always remains the potential for serious criminal consequences.
 In order to gain a better understanding of the legislation involved, your specific charges, and your available defense options, we urge you to schedule a free case evaluation as soon as possible.

 Regardless of the boisterous noise and opinions surrounding marijuana and the law, you must take reasonable measures to protect your rights and your future.
 Allow a legal team of former prosecutors to guide you through the legal process toward the results you need.
-Bring proven lawyers to the fight.
+Bring proven St. Louis marijuana defense attorneys to the fight.

 Contact The Hammer Law Firm, LLC today by calling (314) 334-3807.